-Sadly, the event always attracts counter demonstrations, however you can be reassured that there is always a large high profile police presence to ensure the safety of all.
+Sadly, the event always attracts counter demonstrations.
+Thankfully, in recent years, these have not involved the violence which occurred several years ago, however you can be reassured that there is always a large high profile police presence to ensure the safety of all.

 Recent parades have passed off peacefully without any disturbances, however in 2012, there was a minor confrontation when some thugs attempted to disrupt the parade.
 The Police dealt with the situation swiftly and robustly.
 You can see some of our photographs of that incident, and the parade here:

 Kraków Expats Directory support a diverse, open, tolerant and friendly society.
 We want our Kraków international community to be a safe, inclusive place, open to all, regardless of their nationality, religion, beliefs, politics or sexual orientation.